-1. Introduction
+2. Introduction

-- The introduction introduces the topic and sets the basic background for the scientific • questions tackled in the text.
+- The introduction introduces the topic and sets the basic background for the scientific questions tackled in the text.
 It does so based on the relevant literature and sets the frame for your work concerning topic, region of interest, general questions and hypotheses.
 A good introduction is similar to a mini-review and tells (1) why do you deal with this topic now and why it is also of interest to others?
 (2) what are the most interesting points (and unknowns) in the current scientific debate about this topic?
 And (3) what will your work offer to answer the open question(s).
 Data papers, i.e. papers that present new, primary data from observations, experiments, or modeling, contain hypotheses at the end of the introduction.
 Hypotheses are testable expectations, which are as concrete as possible (do not state "I expect a difference", but "I expect a to be bigger than b").
 Why you expect exactly this, should logically follow from the information given in the introduction.
 The suggested structure for the introduction would therefore be: one paragraph on the overall importance of the topic, the general background, and the gap of knowledge to be filled by this work.
-This is followed by one paragraph on each hypothesis, which provides the state of the art and explains the expectations formulated in the hypotheses.
-These hypotheses should stand together in one paragraph at the end of the introduction, the paragraph may start with a very short summary of the applied methods (do not go into detail, that's the purpose of the methods section). - For review papers, the whole structure is different and they usually do not contain hypotheses.
+This is followed by one paragraph on each hypothesis, which introduces the state of the art and explains the expectations formulated in the hypotheses.
+The hypotheses should logically follow from these introducing paragraphs, but should stand together in one paragraph at the end of the introduction.
+That final paragraph may start with a very short summary of the applied methods (do not go into detail, that's the purpose of the methods section). - For review papers, the whole structure is different and they usually do not contain hypotheses.
 The introduction is used to specify the question or topic of the review and the rest of the (usually very short) intro tells why this question is relevant now and stops by giving a short overview about the following structure of the paper.
 The chapters specified below do not occur in a review, the subsequent text is rather structured by topical subchapters where the state of the art is presented and critically scrutinized.
-Based on this, new insights are developed and open questions are identified. - Published results and ideas from other papers are commonly referred to in present tense (simple present). - The subject of all sentences should be their ecological message, not the cited authors (rather "Biomass production increases with warming (authors A with year, authors B with year)" than "Author A has shown that biomass increases with warming."
+Based on this, new insights are developed and open questions are identified. - Published results and ideas from other papers are commonly referred to in present tense (simple present).

-2. Material & Methods
+• The subject of all sentences should be their ecological message, not the cited authors (rather "Biomass production increases with warming (authors A with year, authors B with year)" than "Author A has shown that biomass increases with warming."

-• This chapter presents all the information needed to make your work reproducible.
-Based on the presented information, an informed reader should be able to redo your study.
-The methods section can contain references to other papers for relevant methodological or statistical details, so you do not have to explain all details here but can refer to existing
+3. Material & Methods

-- At the end of this chapter, you also need to describe the applied statistical methods in sufficient detail to allow for reproducibility.
+- This chapter presents all the information needed to make your work reproducible.
+Based on the presented information, an informed reader should be able to completely redo your study.
+The methods section can contain references to other papers for relevant methodological or statistical details, so you do not have to explain all details here but can refer to existing protocols and method descriptions.
+This part is essential for the reader to judge the limits of validity of your results. - Length of this chapter varies strongly, depending on complexity of material and methods used in your study.
+Only weak rule: as long as necessary and as short as possible. - At the end of this chapter, you also need to describe the applied statistical methods in sufficient detail to allow for reproducibility.
 Simply imagine that someone is asked to repeat what you did.
 What does this person need to know? - The methods section is usually written in past tense (simple past).

-3. Results
+4. Results